tm-pe2/meta/README.md

 ## Getting started

 In order to get full access to repo's, you need to be a member of the organization.
-To join the organisation send me a DM on discord (Xunafay#0001) and you'll receive an invite link on your github email.
+To join the organisation ping `Xunafay#0001` or `Toast#1042` with your github username, you'll receive an invite link on your github email.

 Once you've gained access to the organisation, you should join your teams:
 - [AI](https://github.com/orgs/tm-pe2/teams/ai)